srinivassaitangudu/helpers1/docs/coding/all.type_hints.how_to_guide.md

 ## Library without types

 - `mypy` is unhappy when a library doesn't have types
-- Lots of libraries are starting to add type hints now that python 2 has been deprecated
+- Lots of libraries are starting to add type hints now that Python 2 has been deprecated
   ```bash
   *.py:14: error: No library stub file for module 'sklearn.model_selection' [mypy]